- Fujitsu Group CSR Report

-Each Fujitsu Group company president or business unit head nominates Fujitsu Way leaders, who disseminate the Fujitsu Way to its all employees.
+Each company president or business unit head nominates Fujitsu Way leaders, who disseminate the Fujitsu Way to its all employees.

 Cooperating with their respective presidents and business unit heads, the Fujitsu Way leaders plan appropriate activities in alignment with their business strategies.
 Through dialogs on the Fujitsu Way, the Fujitsu Way leaders help their colleagues to understand the relation between their daily work and the Fujitsu Way.

-As of March 2017, approximately 300 Fujitsu Way leaders are working to disseminate the Fujitsu Way message in organizations across the Fujitsu Group, including subsidiaries in Japan and abroad.
-By taking surveys of conditions at home and overseas, the leaders also share information with each other on their progress in their respective organizations.
+As of March 2018, approximately 300 Fujitsu Way leaders are working to disseminate the Fujitsu Way message in organizations across the Fujitsu Group, including subsidiaries in Japan and abroad.
+By surveying the condition of activities at home and overseas, the leaders also share information with each other on their progress in their respective organizations.

-In FY2016, approximately 40 newly appointed Fujitsu Way leaders gathered at the Numazu Plant for a training session.
-Over the course of the session, the new leaders visited the Fujitsu DNA Exhibition Hall*1 for a look back at the history of the Fujitsu Group by visiting historic exhibitions of Fujitsu at Ikeda Memorial Room*1, Fujitsu Archives*2, and Fujitsu Heritage Hall*3.
-Training participants gained a fuller understanding of the concepts at the heart of the Fujitsu Way, and learned ways of solving issues encountered in the workplace.
+In FY2017, approximately 60 newly appointed Fujitsu Way leaders gathered at the Numazu Complex for a look back at the history of the Fujitsu Group by visiting historic exhibitions of Fujitsu at Ikeda Memorial Room*1, Fujitsu Archives*2, and Fujitsu Heritage Hall*3.
+Training participants gained a fuller understanding of the concepts at the foundation of the Fujitsu Way, and learned ways of solving issues encountered in the workplace.
 During the training, participants used data from employee satisfaction surveys to analyze issues at each workplace, and then reviewed proposals for improving the organizational climate in the spirit of the Fujitsu Way.
 The participants also shared best practices for dissemination in their organizations and exchanged ideas to revitalize activities.

 The cards and booklets explaining the Fujitsu Way are distributed to all employees around the world, and posters are distributed to offices.
-An e-Learning course on the Fujitsu Way is always available in 16 languages (as of March 2017, approximately 160,000 employees have taken the course).
-New employees have opportunities to take e-Learning courses and group training programs, as well.
-Fujitsu also delivered the Fujitsu Way card data format so that each business unit head could easily communicate with employees about goals in relation with the Fujitsu Way.
+An e-Learning course on the Fujitsu Way is always available translated in 16 languages.
+Also, Fujitsu Way cards data are distributed.
+So that each business unit head can add his or her message to the Fujitsu Way.
 Many business units actively utilize the data and post on internal portal websites, etc.